 - Resilience often means rolling with the punches.
 Disasters highlight the forces in life that are much bigger than we are, and remind us that there’s only so much we can do.

 - Social support is key.
 Positive social support plays a crucial role in helping people recover from threat, trauma, and adversity.
 Reconnect with those you feel closest to, or reach out to others who have had similar experiences or who are caring and wise.

 - Give it time.
 Resilience means that you bounce back in the time; it doesn’t mean that you never feel the impact of traumatic events.
 Learning to accommodate the things you experience is a continual process.

-Most people who experience hurricanes will recover.
+Most people who experience a disaster will recover.
 Having symptoms in the immediate aftermath does not mean that you will have symptoms forever.
-People who lost a loved one, were injured, or were forced to relocate are more likely to have longer-term reactions.
+People who lost a loved one, were injured, or became homeless are more likely to have longer-term reactions.

 Recovering can take time, and it may require you to learn how to adapt in new ways.
 What you need in the long term may be different from what helped you immediately after the event.
 Here are some strategies to help you continue to recover over time.

 As time moves on, if you still feel distressed or have trouble functioning, it is important to continue with general self-care activities.
 But you may also want include some of the following strategies: